 As they prospered in the High Plains region, there were times when it was necessary to split up, small bands going their separate ways in search of food, water or a place to spend the winter.
 Usually, a reunion was planned at a certain time in the future, like the Spring or Fall equinox.
 Sometimes, there were conflicts within the community, which would lead to someone leaving.
 Depending on the situation, their family would accompany them.
 If not, then their closest friends would go along rather than let their friends wander about alone.
 During difficult times, like a continuing conflict with a neighboring tribe, such splits were dangerous for the survival of the whole tribe.
 Rather than risk everyone’s lives, every effort would be made to reach some sort of resolution so that everyone could stay together.

-When external conflicts arose and decisive action was needed, there would be a council, wherein all the members of the tribe would meet with others of the same station (women with children, young women, young men, elders of either sex, and the acknowledged leaders of the bands).
-After discussion within the various groups, there would be a gathering of everyone (except for children, who would be left to themselves, the older children looking after the younger ones), where the more able speakers of the different sub-groups would state their views, then there would be discussion by the “leaders” of the tribe.
+When external conflicts arose and decisive action was needed, there would be a council, wherein all the members of the tribe would meet with others of the same station (women with children, young women, young men, elders of either sex, and the acknowledged leaders of the bands – usually the prominent members of different families).
+After discussion within the various groups, there would be a gathering of everyone (except for children, who would be left to themselves, the older children looking after the younger ones, with a few designated representatives to the council), where the more able speakers of the different sub-groups would state their views, then there would be discussion by the “leaders” of the tribe.
+Everyone attending was allowed to speak, and if the discussion lasted for more than a day, or two, so be it.
 They would eventually come up with some sort of resolution and – if necessary – elect or appoint certain people to see to it that the task at hand was carried out.

-Any elected or appointed “leader” had the disposal of all the groups resources and the expected co-operation of all its members.
-His authority was limited only to the task he was assigned, and when it was completed, he no longer held any sort of authority, though a successful outcome usually meant he was given greater respect by the entire tribe.
+Any “leaders” had the disposal of all the groups resources and the expected co-operation of all its members.
+Their authority was limited only to the task assigned, and when it was completed, they no longer held any sort of authority, though a successful outcome usually meant they were given greater respect by the entire tribe.

-It was in reading about the social structures of the Comanche indians that I learned about anarchist ideas and how an anarchist society could function in the real world.
+It was in reading about the social structures of the Comanches that I learned about anarchist ideas and how an anarchist society could function in the real world.
 This is still my inspiration for agitating for revolution – to create the space that will enable societies like this to once again flourish in this world.
+Not just the original, Indigenous people’s, but the others as well.
+The in-between subcultures that people adapted in order to fit into the possibilities presented through learning from pre-existing cultures, and able to utilize the resources presented by the plains, so that everyone could prosper.